caldwell-matthew/lightintheironcage/content/posts/the-ensemble/liar-fool-messiah.md

 > "This was why the Jews were seeking all the more to kill him, because not only was he breaking the Sabbath, but he was even calling God his own Father, making himself equal with God."
 > -- John 5:18

-Theocracy is one of my very favorite bands of all time due to their beautiful sound and powerful lyrics.
-The song "Liar, Fool, or Messiah", is a reference to C.S.
+Theocracy is one of my very favorite bands of all time.
+This song, "Liar, Fool, or Messiah", is a reference to C.S.
 Lewis's [trilemma](https://en.wikipedia.org/wiki/Lewis%27s_trilemma) and one of the most excellent logical arguments for the legitimacy of Christianity.

 The words and claims of Jesus of Nazareth are recorded for all humanity to read and respond to - He boldly claimed to be God and the Christ (Messiah).
-Lewis simply concludes that then He must either be: 1.
-Lying, 2.
-Delusional, or 3.
-Telling the truth.
+Lewis simply concludes that then He must either be:
+1. Lying
+2. Delusional
+3. Telling the truth.

-Some also add a fourth option and claim that Jesus could also have been a 4. fabricated legend or story, but that argument collapses at even the most rudimentary inquiry into the historical reality of Jesus from multiple secular accounts, let alone the testimony of the Bible and other saints.
+Some also add a fourth option and claim that Jesus could also have been a "fabricated legend or story", but that argument collapses at even the most rudimentary inquiry into the historical reality of Jesus from multiple secular accounts-let alone the testimony of the Bible and other saints.

 Say what you want about Jesus, but this man existed and claimed to be God.
 We cannot not have an opinion on this such a person.